Renstrio24p/Standalone-React-Typescript/README.md

 To run your React Server with "Live Server Extension"

-right click your "index.html" file and Open with Live server then run this command.
+right click your "index.html" file and Open with Live server then run this command. this will work when publicPath: '/' is not enabled.

-     $ npm start

 locate the "Start.jsx" and start your coding with react.